 In a nutshell

-Capital markets lawyers feel all the highs and lows of market forces more than any other practitioner, and when the Great Recession hit the practice went under too.
-However, the vast sums exchanged and the technicality of the transactions mean that it will always remain an important area for BigLaw firms.
+Capital markets lawyers feel all the highs and lows of market forces more than any other practitioner, and when the Great Recession hit the practice took a hit too.
+The vast sums exchanged and the technicality of the transactions mean that it will always remain an important area for BigLaw firms.
 Essentially, the world's capital markets are trading floors (either real or virtual) on which cash-hungry businesses obtain funding by selling a share of their business (equity) or receiving a loan (debt) from lenders.

 “The range of capital raising companies pursue is almost endless, and is limited only by human creativity.”

 Attorneys advise companies ('issuers') and investment banks ('underwriters') on these complex capital markets transactions.
 Issuer and underwriter will both engage a separate law firm.
 The issuer's attorneys will sometimes help their client analyze which type of security to issue.
 This decision depends on the nature of the company, the desired duration of the loan, who the buyers are likely to be, and market demand.
 If an issuer is new to the market, they may begin by seeking their lawyers' advice on the processes involved, before approaching an underwriter.